Corporate and technical writing, marketing material

 Engineering wanted Operations to spend more time on front-end design work.

-Um.
-First we checked what the Operations people thought about the idea: we just asked them, face-to-face.
+First I checked what the Operations people thought about the idea: I just asked them, face-to-face.
 "No way, we're too busy, a waste of time, etc."

-But we did manage to find some sunlight patches of common ground between the two Departments.
-We pointed out those, then branched out and showed how Engineering's idea would save Operations lots of hours every year.
-We wrote it in a formal report.
-We simply made a good case about it.
+But I did manage to find some sunlit patches of common ground between the two Departments.
+I pointed out those, then branched out and showed how Engineering's idea would save Operations lots of hours every year.
+I wrote it in a formal report.
+I simply made a good case about it.

-Lo, the Departments started working together the way Engineering wanted.
-And both saved themselves much time.
+And hey, the Departments started working together the way Engineering wanted.
+Both saved themselves much time.

-The annual smart report cardWe want our Annual Report to be useful as a marketing document.
+The annual smart report cardI want our Annual Report to be useful as a marketing document.
 We've been trying to write it that way and can't do it.

 ....Managing Director of a company that designs and manufactures smart-card electronics

 Oh, one other thing: he wanted it done in four days to meet a printing deadline.
-We rushed in, met with him, listened hard, then wrote -- and re-wrote -- hard.
+I flew in, met him, listened hard, then wrote -- and re-wrote -- hard.

 Some engineers learn to writeCan you do something about lifting the writing skills of my engineers?
 You should see the sort of letters they write to our clients!
 It's hurting us.